bhaskarreddi26/PyHadoop/Scala-Basic.md

            a: Int = <lazy>
            res1: Int = 5

--lazy val will not evaluated until referenced
+- lazy val will not evaluated until referenced
--Any subsequent call to the val will return the same value when initially called upon -There is no such initially called upon
+- Any subsequent call to the val will return the same value when initially called upon
+- There is no such initially called upon
--lazy val can  be forgivingif an excetion happends
+- lazy val can  be forgivingif an excetion happends